songyang0603/songyang0603.github.io/_pages/cv.md

 Education
 ======
-* 2025.09(expected), Looking for Ph.D opportunities
+* 2025.09(expected), Artificial Intelligence, HKUST(GZ)
-* 2022.09 - 2025.06(expected), Artificial Intelligence, Nanchang University.
+* 2022.09 - 2025.06(expected), Artificial Intelligence, Nanchang University
 > In September 2022, I was selected as a candidate for the artificial intelligence experimental class with a ranking of 13/198 in the overall quality of computer science and passed the interview.
 (About 5%)
 * 2021.09 - 2022.09, Computer Science, Nanchang University.

 Scholarships
 ======
+* Baosteel Outstanding Student Award Special Prize (only 15 winners nationwide), November, 2024
+* Nanchang University First Prize Scholarship, September, 2024
 * Huawei “Smart Base” Scholarship, December, 2023
 * Huawei “Smart Base” Scholarship, December, 2022
 * Nanchang University First Prize Scholarship, September, 2022